sadacca/NIV_RL_CHALLENGE2016/dawnotes.md

         - confidence intervals from quantiles of samples
         - sample mean gets closer to true sample mean with more data, but varince stays
-        - can also compute samples (and average to obtain expectation) of arbitrary functions of parameters (eg prediction error timeseries for fMRI)
+        - can also compute samples (and average to obtain expectation) of arbitrary functions of parameters (eg prediction error timeseries [for each set of parameters, so that you can marginalize across generative prediction errors] for fMRI or neural)

+########### hierarchy is now trivial

+e.g. def model:

+        betaM ~ normal(0,10)..
+        betaS ~ normal(0,10)..
+        alphaM ~ normal(0,1)..
+        alphaS ~ normal(0,1)..

+          for s in range(0, NS):
+            beta[s] = normal(betaM, betaS)
+            alpha inv[s] = normal(al
+            alpha[s] <- phi approx(alpha_inv[s]); // sigmoid

+            for t in range(0, NT):
+              ...

+########### pragmatics for Stan & MCMC

+        - convergence
+          - burn in (need to throw out first samples, before convergence)
+          - autocorrlation, thinning
+          - compare multiple chains, r-hat statistic
+          - hairy caterpillar test?!?

+        - stan is a big improvement over predecessors
+          - last problem: doesn't directly support discrete-valued latent variables (e.g. mixture models); workarounds are laborious
+          - BUGS is clumsy, pyMC is appalling, don't roll your own (avoid block Metropolis)
+        - model comparison is now hard -
+        - interdependent parameters make parameter #s hard, so BIC for just top params??

+        - deep interest (among reviewers) in how evidence for models vary across subjects  -- tricky when you fit simultaneously, b.c. not interdependent
+        - alt: compute leave-one-out marginal likelihoods for each subject
+          - compare with paired t-tests or submit to SPM_BMS